timsutton/mcxToProfile/README.md

 ## To-do

-- option to take a path to an existing profile to specify the identifier, rather than requiring the name explicitly
+- error handling
+- append '.mobileconfig' to filename if not already specified
+- potentially 'convert' known existing preference types (loginwindow, dock, etc.) into their native payload types, rather than as Custom Payloads

 ## Note

 I really do not have much experience with Configuration Profiles, and this is a rough first pass at a generic tool that I knew would help me understand better how Configuration Profiles actually work.
 There may well be fundamental design changes in how this tool should work to make it useful for others, so I welcome anyone's feedback/suggestions/pull requests.

-Special thanks to Greg Neagle for some very useful intial feedback, and for adding the MCX functionality.
+Special thanks to Greg Neagle for some very useful intial feedback, and for adding the --dsimport functionality.